jazmon/dotfiles/README.md

 ### iTerm

-* Install fonts `cp fonts/*.otf /Library/Fonts/`
-  * More powerline fonts available [here](https://github.com/powerline/fonts)
 * Configure the font in iTerm
-* Install the provided themes in terminal-themes
+* Install the provided theme in iterm `iterm/Solarized Dark Higher Contrast.itermcolors`
+* Install the keymap `iterm/keymap.itermkeymap`

 ## Making updates and modifications